Grouping Information So It's Easier to Understand

-Think about the amount of information you have to process each day.
-You read reports and meeting notes, you discuss problems, you hold team briefings, and you chat by the water cooler.
+Think about the amount of information that you have to process each day.
+You read reports and emails, discuss problems, hold team briefings, and watch webinars.

-Some of the information that you receive is easy to understand and retain; some of it is not.
+Some of the information that you receive is easy to understand and remember; some of it is not.
 The difference is often in how the information is presented.

-When the items are categorized, the "information" on the tray is much easier to make sense of and retain.
-And there's no need to look at each item individually: you can skim the tray and grasp exactly what is being presented.
-This process of grouping information so that the intended audience easily understands it is known as "chunking."
+When the items are categorized, the "information" on the tray is much easier to understand and retain.
+And there's no need to look at each item individually, as you can skim the tray and see exactly what's being presented.

 Evidence that chunking works is all around us:

-- Phone numbers and credit card numbers are typically chunked.
-Both types of numbers are usually chunked in groups of three or four numbers.
+- Telephone numbers and credit card numbers are typically chunked in groups of three or four digits.

-- When you encounter a phone number (or other familiar grouping) that is chunked differently than the way you are used to, it can be much harder to remember it.
+- When you encounter a phone number (or other familiar grouping) that's chunked in an unfamiliar way, it can be much harder to remember it.

-When you need to pass on written or verbal information is chunked effectively it is logical, organized, and consistent.
-This enhances your audience's ability to understand what's going on.
-A written format that is chunked and hierarchical gives readers quick access to the big picture.
-From there they can get into the details as needed.
-And a verbal format that is well structured and logically chunked helps listeners to follow and remember key ideas or details as necessary.
+When you need to pass on written or verbal information to others, chunking can help them to understand and remember it.
+A written format that is chunked and organized logically gives readers quick access to the big picture.
+From there, they can get into the details as needed.
+And a verbal format that uses chunking can be particularly effective for helping people to follow and remember key ideas.

 Using the Chunking Method for Effective Communication

-The chunking principle hinges on three key points:
+The chunking principle depends on three key points:

-- Information is easier to understand when it's presented in small, well-organized units.
+- Information is easier to understand when it's broken into small, well-organized units.

-- The maximum number of information items there should be in a unit is between five and nine.
+- The maximum number of information items in a unit should be seven.

-- Information is easier to understand when it's presented at the right level of detail for the audience and for the information that needs to be conveyed.
+- Information is easier to understand when the level of detail is right for the audience and appropriate for the message you want to convey.

-When content is grouped into small and easily digestible units it is easier to remember and comprehend.
+When content is grouped into small and easily digestible units, it's easier to comprehend and recall.

-Think about communications that work for you.
+Think about the communications that work for you.
 When you attend presentations that use visual aids, what works best – prose or bullet points?
-When you read a tutorial or manual, do you prefer simple, one-step instructions or long multi-step explanations?
-When you read a web page, do you read every detail or do you skim for the content that you want?
+When you read a tutorial or manual, do you prefer simple, one-step-at-a-time instructions, or long explanations with multiple steps?
+When you read a web page, do you read every detail, or do you skim for the content that you need?

 The types of communication that you find most effective are usually the ones that are chunked.

-Here are some guidelines to help you follow the principles of chunking when presenting information to other people:
+Here are some guidelines that will enable you to follow the principles of chunking when you're presenting information to others:

-- Keep paragraphs short – start a new paragraph each time you want to make a new point.
+- Keep paragraphs short, and start a new paragraph each time you want to make a new point.

 - Use titles to introduce new concepts.

-- Use lists and bullet points, but with no more than nine items.
+- Use lists and bullet points, but with no more than seven items in each set.

 - Use pictures and other visual cues to show how the information has been chunked.

 This point comes from a famous article entitled "The Magical Number Seven, Plus or Minus Two," written by Harvard psychologist George Miller when he was studying short-term memory in the 1950s.
 He found that the maximum number of unrelated items that the human brain can memorize is generally between five and nine, making seven the ideal number for most people.

-So, an easily memorable list for training a salesperson might be:
+So, a memorable list for training a salesperson might be:

 - Make an appointment with the prospect.